ihhub/fheroes2/script/android/README.md

 Package installation for Android Studio
 ======

-Run "install_packages.bat" file and it would try to install everything in one shot.
+Run the `install_packages.bat` or `install_packages.sh` and it will try to install everything at once.